phoenixframework/phoenix/bonus_guides/G_static_assets.md

 Files and directories in `web/static/assets` will be copied to the destination without changes.

-As for directories `css` and `js` inside `web/static`, this is rather a convention.
+The `css` and `js` directories inside of `web/static` are a convention.
 Brunch will simply look for all files in `web/static` excluding `web/static/assets` and sort all found files by their type.

 Processed and concatenated javascript will be put into `priv/static/js/app.js`, styles will be in `priv/static/css/app.css`.